Update March 24: The Cleveland Clinic has given us permission to host this graphic on A-Fib.com for the viewing and printing by our readers.

 Some Atrial Fibrillation patients have sworn off alcohol altogether.
-Though trial and error, they’ve found that any amount of alcohol contributes to or triggers their A-Fib episodes.
+Through trial and error, they’ve found that any amount of alcohol contributes to or triggers their A-Fib episodes.

 Dr. Kistler’s research is helpful for the balance of A-Fib patients.
-It offers some research-based guidelines to minimize the impact of alcohol consumption to their A-Fib.
+It offers some research-based guidelines to minimize the impact of alcohol consumption on their A-Fib.

 For additional reading, see my article:“Holiday Heart”: Binging Alcohol, Marijuana & Rich Foods.